Last updated on

 The living room is one of the most important spaces in a home.
 It’s a room that can serve many purposes and where we spend a lot of time, so it’s essential that it is properly thought out and planned.

 Before you start designing your living room, there are several things you may need to consider, just like with any other space.
 What is the color palette you wish to utilize in this space?
 Are you looking for bright, vibrant colors, or more muted, calming shades?
 Is white too impersonal?
 Do you have kids?
 Should you go for something more practical?

 Use is also important – what will you be doing in this space?
 Will it be a room you receive guests in a few times a year?
 Or is it a space where you will be spending time in every day?
 How much traffic will this room see?
 What kind of activities will be taking place here?
 All of that informs the creative choices you will be making for the space, including the type of seating, the fabrics you use, the lighting, heating, etc.

-First thing’s first – you can’t start decorating without a color palette.
-That is going to serve as the basis for all the other design decisions you make afterwards.
+First thing’s first – we can’t start decorating our home without a color palette.
+That is going to serve as the basis for all the other design decisions you make afterward.
 When choosing your colors, there are a few things to think about.

 Do you care about practicality?
 If you have children or pets or you will be using this room heavily, you may not want to pick out white carpets, for example.
 Or a very light-colored sofa, or easily stained walls.
 However, if you’re an adult-only household or you’re very tidy, light colors can also give a very fresh, clean vibe.

 Otherwise, you can choose calming colors that are easier to maintain, like a palette of mid-blues or greens, or even shades of brown and tan.
 Grey is also very fashionable at the moment, for a Scandi vibe.

 Whatever you choose, just make sure it’s something that you won’t hate in a couple of months and that all the shades you choose work harmoniously with each other.
 That will give it the cohesive, pulled-together look of a professionally designed home.